hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 		// might be good to store the block number to be able to resume if offline storeBlockNumForLater(block_num);

-		let event_payload = event.payload.toString('utf8');
+		// to see the event payload, the channel_event_hub must be conneted(true) let event_payload = event.payload.toString('utf8');
 		if(event_payload.indexOf('CHAINCODE') > -1) {
 			clearTimeout(handle);